Hoerner, Happ, bullpen lead Cubs past Reds 8-5

 The Cubs rebounded with 13 hits to take the rubber match of the three-game series after the Reds held them to just three in a 3-0 win Wednesday

 Hoerner knocked in two runs with a double to start the scoring in a five-run fourth that chased Gray (5-3).
-The 23-year-old infielder then raced home from second with the go-ahead run on Happ’s single that second baseman Mike Moustakis gloved in shallow right field.
+The 23-year-old infielder then raced home from second with the go-ahead run on Happ’s single that second baseman Mike Moustakas gloved in shallow right field.

+Moustakas tried to make a throw from the ground, but Hoerner beat it after relying on third base coach Will Venable to wave him home.

+“I didn’t look at the ball at all,” Hoerner said.
+“I was just following his signal.”

 The rally matched Chicago’s high for runs in an inning this season.